its-laika/dotfiles/README.md

 ### `waybar`
 - Configured to work with `pipewire` (instead of PulseAudio)
-- Configured to use fonts `noto-fonts-emoji`, `ttf-ubuntu-font-family`
+- Configured to use fonts `ttf-ubuntu-font-family`

 ### Visual Studio Code (Plugins)
 - `catppuccin.catppuccin-vsc`